-The D&T Department at Tabor encompasses Design Technology, (taught as Product Design or Graphics, and Food.
+The D&T Department at Tabor encompasses Design Technology, (currently taught as Product Design, or Graphics, and Food.

 Every student is taught the basics of ‘cooking’ skills in KS3.
 We therefore rotate our students on an annual carousel allowing each student to study one academic year in Food and two years in other Design and Technology subjects.

 The aim and objectives of the Design and Technology Department relate directly to those of the school and to the requirements of The National Curriculum.
 We see Design and Technology as an area of practical and creative activity that aims to prepare young people for life in a changing technological society.
 We feel that the modern approach to teaching this subject should emphasise areas such as design and communication, mechanisms, structures, electronics and computer applications alongside the more traditional skills of realisation in wood, metal and plastic.
 We aim and endeavour to excite and challenge pupils at Tabor Academy as a result, both in lessons and extra-curricular time.
 We live by the motto: explore, create and evaluate!

 The practical applications of mathematical, scientific and art concepts are combined with practical skills and an understanding of aesthetic, social and environmental issues together with industrial practices.
 The wider influence of our environment, social and moral choices are naturally woven into the teaching and learning in the classroom and indeed, through all aspects of designing for others.
 We encourage students to reflect on and evaluate present and past design and technology, its uses and its impacts.
 Technology helps all students to become critical and creative designers who will become informed consumers for the future.